moq-wg/moq-transport/draft-ietf-moq-transport.md

 Objects with a lower Object Id are always sent before objects with a higher Object Id, regardless of the specified Group Order.
-If the group contains more than one Peep and the priority varies between these Peeps, higher priority Peeps are sent before lower priority Peeps, and Objects in peeps are sent in increasing Object Id order.
+If the group contains more than one Peep and the priority varies between these Peeps, higher priority Peeps are sent before lower priority Peeps.
+If the priority of two Peeps in a Group are equal, there is no normative requirement for which of those Peeps is sent next.
+Within a Peep, Objects MUST bs sent in increasing Object ID order.

 The Group Order cannot be changed via a SUBSCRIBE_UPDATE message, and instead an UNSUBSCRIBE and SUBSCRIBE can be used.